Tested: Is WordPress Good For SEO in 2024?

 generatepress

-It’s well coded, has great support, and most importantly is super fast.
+It’s well-coded, has great support, and most importantly is super fast.
 So out-the-box it’s going to perform well.

 And with a well-configured WordPress site running on GeneratePress you’ll be able to smash Google’s PageSpeed Insights and Core Web Vitals tests.